gilman88/xmodem-lib/README.txt

   first block_id for XModem is 1.
 So if you need to transmit the 0 block_id then make sure to transmit another block_id first.

+KNOWN EDGE CASES

+XModem packets that happen to end in 0x1A (SUB) bytes will be interpreted as padding bytes at the receiving end and passed to the Recieve Block Handler with a smaller dataSize parameter.
+This can cause some confusion especially when sending raw binary data.
+There are a number of possible workarounds depending on your situation:
+ - If you have another non SUB byte sequence that you know can't occur in your data then you could inject it into the XModem packets that are sent (effectively making your packet size smaller) as a sentinel that the receiving end will know to discard.
+ - If you can ensure that packets will always be completely filled you can ignore the dataSize parameter and access the data buffer as if dataSize was set to the full packet size.
+The data buffer always contains all the data that was received including the padding bytes.
+ - If you are using the packet block id's in a way that maps one-to-one to some physical/logical destination and have extra unused block id's, you can use one of them as a communication or control page that tells the receiving end to expect X bytes of raw binary data

 PERFORMANCE

 Disregarding line corruption (bit-flips), reliable communication is dependent